-Why should you care about native plants?
+Why you should care about native plants?
 As more land is developed for housing and businesses, the environment has become increasingly fragmented.
 Butterflies, birds, and other wildlife have a harder time finding the plants they depend on for food, shelter, and raising their young.
 Gardens with native plants can help to fill this need.

 Native plants, including trees, shrubs, wildflowers and grasses, are better adapted to local conditions, and require less maintenance.
 Imagine a yard that requires little or no fertilizer, water and pesticides!

 And native plants connect us to history.
 These plants have been growing in the St. Louis area for hundreds of years.
 Your yard could have some of the same plants that were here when the first pioneers explored the West.